nimishathallapally/Fly/README.md

 # Fly – HCI Case Study

-**Commercia** is a Human-Computer Interaction (HCI) case study that explores the usability and design of **loading bars** and **CAPTCHAs** in web applications.
+**Fly** is a Human-Computer Interaction (HCI) case study that explores the usability and design of **loading bars** and **CAPTCHAs** in web applications.
 This project simulates a flight booking system that includes booking forms, payment flow, and dynamic CAPTCHA selection — all styled using Tailwind CSS and built with Flask.

 ---